 American Journey offers 7 wet foods in different flavors.
-There’s also a line dedicated to limited ingredient recipes.
-They do not offer grain inclusive options, and nor do they cater to small or large breeds.
+There’s also a line dedicated to limited-ingredient recipes.
+They do not offer grain-inclusive options, nor do they cater to small or large breeds.
 Unfortunately, there are no puppy or senior recipes either.
 This means their wet formulas are limited.

 Blue Buffalo takes this round with such a wide variety of different wet foods compared to American Journey.
 American Journey’s offering appears to have a solid following.
 But it’s hard to hand them the win here sheerly based on the number of options Blue Buffalo has.

-As you’ve seen when comparing American Journey vs. Blue Buffalo, both are great brands.
+As you’ve seen when comparing American Journey vs Blue Buffalo, both are high-quality brands.
 They both use real meat as the first ingredient, which not all companies do.
 They serve a similar audience with completely different food lines that cater to different dog owners.

 American Journey is a newer brand.
 Because of this, they have fewer products and options.
-Because it’s Chewy’s brand, they are in house and do not have their own website.
-They are off to a great start, and with no recalls.
-They appear to be taking their journey seriously and are much higher quality than other products at a similar price.
+They are Chewy’s in-house brand and do not have their own website.
+American Journey is off to a great start, and with no recalls.
+They appear to be taking their journey seriously and are of much higher quality than other products at a similar price.
 If we are making a pick based on budget, American Journey is our winner.

 Blue Buffalo is established and has a more extensive product line.
 They do have some recalls but have also been around a lot longer.
-When you compare this to the amount they produce and that they dealt with, this is impressive and reassuring.
+When you compare this to the amount they produce and that they deal with, this is impressive and reassuring.
 They offer a much wider range and cater to every pooch out there.
 If we are picking based on product and food variety, then Blue Buffalo is our winner.